Tips | Personal Statement

 If asked about undergraduate research projects:

-- Explain relevancy of the research to the program and identify relevant skills.
+- Explain relevance of the research to the program and identify applicable skills.

 Remember that a personal statement should: